SpartnerNL/laravel-excel-docs/3.1/exports/extending.md

 }
 ```

-Next to this concern we will create a concern handler `WithCustomerPropertiesHandler`.
+Next to this concern we will create a concern handler `WithCustomPropertiesHandler`.
 This class can also be added to `App/Exports/Concerns`, but is again completely free of choice.
 A concern handler is basically just an invokable class.
 It receives your exportable object and either a `Writer` or `Sheet` object, depending on the chosen event.

 ```php